qafedev/qafe-platform/README.md

 ```
 The build time is about 10 minutes.
 The skiptests in included since database testing using a real database needs to be skipped.

+**Note**: The Oracle JDBC driver is not allowed to be distributed by maven repositories.
+For this follow [this link](http://www.mkyong.com/maven/how-to-add-oracle-jdbc-driver-in-your-maven-local-repository/) to make it work.

 How to run a sample application
 @TODO add steps